Apidog

 As an API developer, you are likely familiar with Postman, a popular tool for testing and automating API requests.
 Postman Newman has been a go-to tool for many developers for years, but it's not without its limitations.

 In this guide, we will cover the installation and usage of Newman, a command-line tool designed to run Postman collections.
 By following this guide, you will learn how to install Newman and execute Postman collections, enabling you to automate your API testing process.
-A recommend Apidog as a powerful alternative.
+A recommends Apidog as a powerful alternative.

-What is Newman in Postman
+What is Newman in Postman?

 Newman Postman is a command-line tool that allows developers to run Postman collections and environments in a continuous integration (CI) environment.
 Postman is a popular API development tool that allows developers to design, test, and document APIs.
 Newman, on the other hand, is a tool that allows developers to automate API tests using Postman collections and environments.

 With Newman Postman, developers can easily automate API tests and ensure that their APIs are working as expected.
 Newman supports a range of integrations and plugins, making it a versatile tool for API development.
-However, there are some limitations to Newman Postman that developers should be aware of, such as its complexity to set up and configure slow test execution, and cost for large-scale use.
+However, there are some limitations to Newman Postman that developers should be aware of, such as its complexity to set up and configure slow test execution and cost for large-scale use.

-What is the Difference Between Newman and Postman
+What is the Difference Between Newman and Postman?

 Postman and Newman are both API development tools, but they serve different purposes.
 Postman is a desktop application that allows developers to test APIs with a graphical user interface (GUI).
 Newman, on the other hand, is a command-line tool that allows developers to run Postman collections and environments in a continuous integration (CI) environment, making it easier to automate API tests.